 One day, I learned about a relatively new publisher, which had “stepped into the marketplace gap to provide dozens of writers with new opportunities…With other publishers choosing to focus on only a few “top name” authors” OakTara was looking for people like me – first-time, undiscovered authors! http://www.oaktara.com.

-To Dance Once More is now available and my second novel, Song of the Meadowlark, will be following soon.
-My third novel, After the Raging Storm, is still in the crock pot.
-In the meantime, I am writing the sequel to To Dance Once More, entitled To Laugh Once More, and hope to receive a contract on it, as well.
+To Dance Once More and Song of the Meadowlark are now available.
+My third novel, After the Raging Storm, is waiting for a contract, as is the sequel to To Dance Once More, entitled To Laugh Once More.
+I am writing my fifth novel now.

 The process for me began in 1974 with that first children’s story.
 1985 marked the year of the first full-length manuscript, which perished in the fire.
-1993 birthed To Dance Once More, which is just now coming to life on the page for you to read.
+1993 birthed To Dance Once More.
 1997 began my journey through homeschooling and 2011 will forever go down in history as the year that I completed one calling (homeschooling) and launched the ever-awaited career as a writer – I mean, AUTHOR – for I never gave up!